The hardest part of any beautification project done with paint is waiting for the paint to dry!.

 Most painting instructions tell you to wait for the paint to dry completely before you add another coat of paint, or before you apply a clear coat, or varnish.

 When paint is dry it is said to be “cured”.
 That simply means that is has hardened as much as it can.
-But, the questions is how long does it take paint to dry?
+But the question is how long does paint take to dry?

 - Paint that has a water base will dry in a much shorter amount of time than paint with an oil base.
-Oil based paints have a higher amount of volatile organic compounds in them.
-Oil based paints are thicker, and oil based paint dry slower.
+Oil based paints have higher amount of volatile organic compounds in them.
+They are thicker and dry slower.

-- Oil based paints will generally take between 6 and 8 hours to dry enough that you can apply a second coat.
+- Oil based paints will generally take between 6 and 8 hours to dry before you can apply a second coat.
 You will need to wait about 7 days before oil based paints are completely cured.

-- Water based paints may become dry enough for a second coat in as little as 30 minutes, or it may take 2 to 3 hours.
+- Water based paints may become dry enough for a second coat in as little as 30 minutes, but could take upto 3 hours.
 These paints should be completely cured in about 30 days.

-- When paint is cured it has gotten as hard as it is ever going to get.
+- When paint is cured it has become as hard as it is ever going to get.

 - Paint application methods apply paint in different thicknesses.
 If you used a brush and roller your paint will take longer to dry than if you used a paint sprayer to apply it.

 - If you would like your paint to dry faster you should apply thin coats.
 It is recommended that you apply 2 thin coats instead of one thick layer.
 The thin layers dry faster and you have the ability to see if there are any areas that did not get properly covered during the first application.